alekthegenius/Raspberry-Pi-Digital-Camera/index.md

 After reading this Instructable, you should now hopefully be provided with enough knowledge to build your camera.

-Because I used a Raspberry Pi Zero W, I encountered memory allocation errors when trying to use the max resolution of the camera, I believe a possible solution may be to upgrade to a Pi Zero 2.
+Because the Raspberry Pi Zero W default GPU memory is 128MB, I encountered memory allocation errors when trying to use the max resolution of the camera, 4056 x 3040 pixels—so using the command sudo raspi-config I set the GPU memory to 256MB under the Advanced Options, which fixed the problem.
+View this answer for details: [https://raspberrypi.stackexchange.com/a/60389](https://raspberrypi.stackexchange.com/a/60389)

 Now, sit back, relax, and enjoy snapping photos with your own DIY Digital Camera.